 EU nationals and family members who do not qualify for the right of residence should do whatever is necessary to make sure that they do.
 As explained above, a person who is self sufficient or a student (including children in education in school) but who does not have comprehensive sickness insurance does not have a right of residence.
 So buy comprehensive sickness insurance or ensure that you are covered by reciprocal health insurance arrangements.

 I would advise anyone who thinks they qualify for permanent residence to make an application for a permanent residence certificate or card.
 This is partly to get ready for any transitional arrangements but is also to give people who do not qualify now a chance to make sure they do qualify.
 To put it another way, it will be at least two years before EU free movement law ceases to apply and that may be enough time for some people to ensure they do qualify for permanent residence, or at least are on the road to doing so.

 I’ve written previously on how to make a permanent residence application and will not repeat that all here.
 In short, you need five continuous years of a qualifying activity.
 The five year period could be any five year period, not just the last five years.
 You could use the years 2002 to 2007 if you wanted to.
-You can also “mix and match” your qualifying activities, so you can combine say 2 years to employment with 3 years of being a student.
+You can also “mix and match” your qualifying activities, so you can combine say three years of employment with three years of being a student.

 For those in continuous employment, the documents are easy to put together.
 Five P60s and letters from employers or contracts of employment should be sufficient.
 If you have changed employers you will need to work a little harder to get the documents together.
 If you have been out of work for more than 6 months you may need evidence of seeking work and being registered as unemployed or that you were self sufficient and had comprehensive sickness insurance.